maxadamski/vitamin/docs/manual.md

 - the @search default value searches for compatible values in the implicit scope

-## Structure Types
+## Record Types

-The structure type represents an unordered collection of *rows* - labels paired with dependent types.
-It is extensible, because unspecified additional rows may be given as a parameter.
+The record type represents an unordered collection of *rows* - labels paired with dependent types.
+It is extensible, because unspecified additional rows may be given as a polymorphic parameter.

-The general form of the structure type, or rather an extensible dependent product type is:
+The general form of the record type, or rather an extensible dependent product type is:

-	Record(x1 : A1, ..., xn : An, ..R)
+	Record(x1: A1, ..., xn: An, R)

 Where $x_i$ is a row label and $A_i$ is the row type, which may be an expression using the value of any other row, provided the dependencies form a DAG.
-We say that a structure type is extensible if may contain other rows $..R$.
+We say that a record type is extensible if may contain other rows $R$.

-The type of a structure type is:
+The type of a record type is:

 	Universe(max(level-of(A1), ..., level-of(An), level-of(R)))

-If a structure is extensible, but the extra rows are discarded, the extra rows don't need to be named.
+If a record is extensible, but the extra rows are discarded, the extra rows don't need to be named.

-	discard-rows : Record(x y : F64, ..) -> record(x y : F64)
+	discard-rows : Record(x y: F64, ...) -> record(x y : F64)

 Otherwise, extra rows may be used polymorphically.

-	preserve-rows : Record(x y : mut F64, ..R) -> Record(x y : F64, ..R)
+	preserve-rows : Record(x y: F64, R) -> Record(x y : F64; R)

 A default value may be provided for each field.

-	Record(x : A = a)
+	Record(x: A = a)

 In which case, the type may be inferred.

-	assert Record(x = a) == Record(x : type-of(a) = a)
+	assert Record(x = a) == Record(x: type-of(a) = a)

-If no default values are given, there is a shorthand for subsequent values of the same type.
+If no default values are given, there you can use a shorthand for subsequent values of the same type.

-	assert Record(x : Float, y z : Int) == Record(x : Float, y : Int, z : Int)
+	assert Record(x: Float, y z: Int) == Record(x: Float, y: Int, z: Int)

-To construct a value of a structure type use round parentheses.
+To construct a value of a record type use round parentheses.

-	x = (name = 'John Smith', age = 35)
+	x = (name='John Smith', age=35)
-	assert type-of(x) == Record(name : String, age : I64)
+	assert type-of(x) == Record(name: Str, age: I64)

-To make use of default values, the structure must be constructed *as if* it was a function call (it's not!).
+To make use of default values, the record must be constructed *as if* it was a function call.

-	T = Record(length = 0, color = "blue")
+	Default-Struct = Record(length = 0, color = 'blue')
-	x = T()
+	x = Default-Struct()
+	assert x.length == 0
-	assert x == (length = 0, color = "blue")
+	assert x.color == 'blue'

+If a record is a superset of another record, use the `use` operator to "inherit" all the fields.

+	Point-2D = Record(x: Float, y: Float)
+	Point-3D = Record(use Point-2D, z: Float)
+	assert Point-3D == Record(x: Float, y: Float, z: Float)

 ## Tuple Types

 The tuple type represents an ordered sequence of non-dependent types:

-	Record(A1, ..., An)
+	Tuple(A1, ..., An)

 The type of the tuple type is:

 	Universe(max(level-of(A1), ..., level-of(An)))

 **TODO** Should I make tuples extensible?

 ## Variant Types